emasujster/hgiene/README.md

 Improving mental/physical health with proactive behaviour/treatment.
 Talks with specialists, creating a community and practising healthy habits.
-Users should learn their abilities, weaknesses, strengths, to cope with stress, work productively, and contribute to their community.
+Users acknowledge their abilities, weaknesses, strengths to: cope with stress; be productive; contribute to the community.

 ## Background